DETAILED ACTION

 a medical information processing apparatus comprising: (merely invokes use of computer and other machinery as a tool as noted below, see MPEP 2106.05(f))

-processing circuitry configured to: (merely invokes use of computer and other machinery as a tool as noted below, see MPEP 2106.05(f))
+a display configured to display information: (merely invokes use of computer and other machinery as a tool as noted below, see MPEP 2106.05(f))

-estimate a prognosis of a treatment target on the basis of the acquired treatment conditions; and
+estimating a prognosis of a treatment target on the basis of the acquired treatment conditions;

-output the estimated prognosis of the treatment target via an output interface or transmit the estimated prognosis of the treatment target to the radiation treatment planning system via the communication interface, (merely insignificant extrasolution activity steps as noted below, see MPEP 2106.05(g))
+displaying the estimated prognosis of the treatment target on the display or transmitting the estimated prognosis of the treatment target to the radiation treatment planning system via the communication interface; and (merely insignificant extrasolution activity steps as noted below, see MPEP 2106.05(g))

-wherein, in the reference information, some or all of timings of occurrence of the adverse events, frequencies of occurrence of the adverse events, and severities of symptoms of the adverse events are further associated with the reference treatment conditions,
+wherein, in the reference information, some or all of the timings of occurrence of the adverse events, frequencies of occurrence of the adverse events, and severities of symptoms of the adverse events are further associated with the reference treatment conditions of the radiation,

 wherein, in the reference information, the timings, the frequencies, or the severities of the symptoms are further determined for each radiation tolerance criterion of the reference treatment conditions,

-wherein the processing circuitry (merely invokes use of computer and other machinery as a tool as noted below, see MPEP 2106.05(f)) estimates some or all of the timings, frequencies, and symptom severities of the adverse events that are able to occur in the treatment target according to radiation tolerance criteria of the treatment conditions to be applied to the treatment target,
+estimating some or all of the timings, frequencies, and symptom severities of the adverse events that are able to occur in the treatment target according to radiation tolerance criteria of the treatment conditions to be applied to the treatment target, and

 wherein the neural network is trained based on a training data set (merely invokes use of computer and other machinery as a tool as noted below, see MPEP 2106.05(f)) that includes a data set with the adverse events that are able to occur when each reference treatment condition is applied are associated with each of the plurality of reference treatment conditions.